 Currently Enrolled SCUHS Students Admissions

-Currently enrolled SCUHS students seeking to enter a new program of study must apply formally by means of a written application for admission.
+Currently enrolled SCU students seeking to enter a new program of study must apply formally by means of a written application for admission.

 The application fee is waived for all current students.